hartwigmedical/hmftools/orange/README.md

  - BQR plots from both reference and tumor sample from [SAGE](../sage)

 ### Version History and Download Links
+- Upcoming
+  - Transform germline variants to somatic in case germline is switched off (somatic findings + drivers on front page)
+  - Add "upstream" to variant details in case variant is upstream without annotation
+  - Add driver likelihood for viruses
+  - Generify trial sources to include any trial source that is labeled as trial by SERVE
 - [1.5](https://github.com/hartwigmedical/hmftools/releases/tag/orange-v1.5)
   - Support for [PAVE](../pave/README.md)
   - Handle multiple drivers per gene where non-canonical transcripts are included.
 Current behaviour is to ignore non-canonical transcript drivers.